-A new incarnation of the Melbourne Rainforest Action Group (MRAG) has been formed to campaign against, and raise awareness of, the destruction of Ecuador's rainforests and indigenous cultures.
+A new incarnation of the Melbourne Rainforest Action Group (MRAG) has been formed to raise awareness of, and campaign against, the impact Australian mining companies will have on Ecuadorean communities and indigenous cultures and the natural environment. *

 MRAG is working with the Rainforest Information Centre and a global coalition of groups and organisations to rescind nearly 2 million Ha's of mining concessions that were secretly handed out on protected forests and indigenous territories in Ecuador covering some of the most biodiverse landscapes on Earth.